coatless-quarto/quarto-webr-pyodide-demo/README.md

 ## Authoring Workspaces

-We use [Development Containers (`devcontainers`)](https://containers.dev/) to create two different authoring workspaces that work with [GitHub Codespaces](https://github.com/features/codespaces).
+We use [Development Containers (`devcontainers`)](https://containers.dev/) to create [two different authoring workspaces](.devcontainer/) that work with [GitHub Codespaces](https://github.com/features/codespaces).
 These authoring spaces are setup to immediately allow you to modify and/or explore [`quarto-webr`](https://github.com/coatless/quarto-webr) and [`quarto-pyodide`](https://github.com/coatless-quarto/pyodide) projects without needing to install authoring software (Quarto, RStudio or VS Code, and the extensions) on your local computer.

+> [!NOTE]
+>
-**Note:** Codespaces are available to Students and Teachers for free [up to 180 core hours per month](https://docs.github.com/en/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/using-github-codespaces-with-github-classroom#about-github-codespaces) through [GitHub Education](https://education.github.com/).
+> Codespaces are available to Students and Teachers for free [up to 180 core hours per month](https://docs.github.com/en/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/using-github-codespaces-with-github-classroom#about-github-codespaces) through [GitHub Education](https://education.github.com/).
 Otherwise, you will have [up to 60 core hours and 15 GB free per month](https://github.com/features/codespaces#pricing).

 ### VS Code